Southwest Airlines flight cancellations continue to snowball | Business

 Exhausted travellers sought passage by other means using different airlines, rental cars, or trains — or they've simply given up.

+Adontis Barber, a 34-year-old jazz pianist from Kansas City, Missouri, had camped in the city's airport since his Southwest flight was cancelled Saturday but joined the latter camp Wednesday.

-According to the FlightAware tracking service, more than 91 per cent of all cancelled flights in the US early on Wednesday were from Southwest, which has been unable to recover from ferocious winter storms that raked large swaths of the country over the weekend.
+“I give up,” he said.
+“I'm starting to feel homeless.”
+According to the FlightAware tracking service, more than 91% of all cancelled flights in the U.S. early Wednesday were from Southwest, which has been unable to recover from ferocious winter storms that raked large swaths of the country over the weekend.

 The operational systems of Southwest have been uniquely effected, so much so that the federal government is now investigating what happened at the Dallas carrier, which has frustrated its own flight and ground crews as well.

-This week, with cancellations from other major airlines ranging from none to 2 per cent, Southwest has cancelled nearly 10,000 flights as of Wednesday and warned of thousands more Thursday and Friday, according to FlightAware.
+This week, with cancellations from other major airlines ranging from none to 2%, Southwest has cancelled nearly 10,000 flights as of Wednesday and warned of thousands more Thursday and Friday, according to FlightAware.

-In a video that Southwest posted late on Tuesday, CEO Robert Jordan said Southwest would operate a reduced schedule for several days but hoped to be ''back on track before next week.”
+In a video that Southwest posted late Tuesday, CEO Robert Jordan said Southwest would operate a reduced schedule for several days but hoped to be “back on track before next week.”
 Jordan blamed the winter storm for snarling the airline's “highly complex” network.
-He said Southwest's tools for recovering from disruptions work “99 per cent of the time, but clearly we need to double down'' on upgrading systems to avoid a repeat of this week.
+He said Southwest's tools for recovering from disruptions work “99% of the time, but clearly we need to double down” on upgrading systems to avoid a repeat of this week.

 “We have some real work to do in making this right,” said Jordan, a 34-year Southwest veteran who became CEO in February.
 “For now, I want you to know that we are committed to that.”
 The airline is now drawing unwanted attention from Washington.